barakugav/executorch-rs/README.md

 #   cmake-out/extension/data_loader/libextension_data_loader.a
 # extension module, enabled with EXECUTORCH_BUILD_EXTENSION_MODULE=ON:
 #   cmake-out/extension/module/libextension_module_static.a
+# extension tensor, enabled with EXECUTORCH_BUILD_EXTENSION_TENSOR=ON:
+#   cmake-out/extension/tensor/libextension_tensor.a

 # Run example
 # We set EXECUTORCH_RS_EXECUTORCH_LIB_DIR to the path of the C++ build output